MileHacker Logo

 Climate Patterns Throughout the Year

 Zagreb’s inland location means it avoids the milder, Mediterranean climate of Croatia’s coast, instead embracing a more pronounced seasonal cycle.
 Spring (April-May) brings a refreshing change with the weather typically ranging from 10 degrees celsius to 20°C (50°F to 68°F).
-The start of spring stays cool, but by May, pleasant warmth dominates.
+The beginning of spring stays cool, but by May, pleasant warmth dominates.
 Precipitation is moderate, with occasional rain showers becoming more frequent towards late spring.
 Humidity levels remain comfortable, making it an excellent time for walking and outdoor exploration.

 Autumn & Winter Climate